suhasagg/ai-powered-customer-support-agent/README.md

 ## Production evolution

 For a production portfolio, replace the local stores with PostgreSQL/Redis, TF-IDF with hybrid BM25 + vector retrieval and a reranker, and add an LLM planner with structured tool schemas.
 Add OAuth/OIDC, per-tool RBAC, policy engine, idempotency keys, durable workflows, Kafka, human-in-the-loop approvals, PII redaction, prompt-injection defenses, OpenTelemetry traces, evaluation datasets, groundedness/tool-call metrics, Kubernetes, autoscaling, circuit breakers and SLO dashboards.
 Keep the tool execution layer deterministic even when an LLM chooses a tool.

-A strong resume framing is: **Architected an agentic customer-support platform combining grounded RAG, policy-controlled tool execution, human approval for state-changing operations, workflow automation and an enterprise Java API boundary.**